Tax Credits: Who can claim?

 UC is now available in all parts of the UK.
 As a result, HMRC state it is no longer possible to make brand new claims for tax credits.
 Instead, people will need to claim universal credit or pension credit.
 The only exception to this is for certain people who are granted refugee status.
 It is generally not possible to claim UC and tax credits at the same time.

-Existing tax credit claimants can continue to renew their claims, add new elements to existing claims and can add working tax credit to a child tax credit claim and vice versa as these are not counted as brand new claims.
-See our UC page which explains when existing tax credits will be affected by UC.
+For the time being existing tax credit claimants can continue to renew their claims, add new elements to existing claims and can add working tax credit to a child tax credit claim and vice versa as these are not counted as brand new claims but, according to current Government plans, tax credits will end for everyone on 5 April 2025.
+Between now and that date, HMRC and DWP are running a formal migration exercise inviting most tax credit claimants to make a claim for universal credit or pension credit.
+See our existing tax credit claimants page which explains when existing tax credits will be affected by UC.

 From 16 January 2019, people who received a severe disability premium alongside certain social security benefits were not able to claim UC and were therefore permitted to make new claims for tax credits (and other legacy benefits).
 However, this ‘SDP Gateway’ was revoked with effect from 27 January 2021 as such people are able to make a claim for UC.